+(Mark One):

-(Mark One): \boxtimes ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For th e fiscal year ended December 31, 2018 OR 0 TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-38047 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: Rent-A-Center, Inc. 5501 Headquarters Drive Plano, Texas 75024
+ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2019

+OR

+For the transition period from to

+Commission file number: 001-38047

+A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

+Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees

+B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:

-Financial Statements and Report of Independent Registered Public Accounting Firm Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico EmployeesDecember 31, 2018 and 2017
+Rent-A-Center, Inc. 5501 Headquarters Drive Plano, Texas 75024 Financial Statements and Report of Independent Registered Public Accounting Firm Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees December 31, 2019 and 2018